Home

 Registration

-By 1990, Results had four locations and ten assistants.
-In 1992, we consolidated and rented a commercial building in between Howell and Brighton.
+Training at various locations in the Livingston County area was much fun!
+Other locations included Cyrstal Lake Farms on Taylor Road in Brighton, Fowlerville Fairgrounds, Huron Valley Schools, South Lyon Community Ed. and the Griffith's Karate Building in Whitmore Lake.
+By 1990, Results had ten assistants and training classes were well attended.
+Thus, in 1992, we consolidated and rented a commercial building in between Howell and Brighton.
 Other services were added: doggie daycare, drop-off training and grooming.
 Ta-da!
 Results Dog Training-Plus! was born.

 In 1997, the program was downsized, doing small classes and privates only.
-In 2000, a new facility for training!
-The dog house features the best of the various training locations we have operated in.
-The packed dirt floor which is covered with indoor-outdoor carpeting and mats is great for the dogs, especially for doing agility and jumping.
-Our dog house has many windows and doors to provide fresh air in addition to pretty views.
-Heated and kept comfortable for year round training, close parking and a cute Porta-john!
+In 2000, additional property was purchased and a new facility was built for training!
+The dog house featured the best of the various training locations we have operated in.
+The packed dirt floor which was covered with indoor-outdoor carpeting and mats was great for the dogs, especially for doing agility and jumping.
+Much fun here until a move to Hartland in 2008...

 Many of the trainers and their dogs discovered a wonderful hobby and many are still showing and earning titles!
 And not always with just the so-called typical obedience breeds.
 Most of the trainers that have earned titles, did so swiftly with placements and special recognition including Dog World Awards along the way.
 Interested?
 Visit: Trainer Awards which is always under construction!

-Began at the local library dog section when she was eight years old reading every dog related book she could comprehend.
+Much time was spent at the local library in the dog section when I was eight years old.
 High school and college papers always centered around the behaviors and dogs when allowed.
-She has shared that she was sure her teachers and family wondered about her future!
+My teachers and family wondered about my future!

-Mary shares: Training with several clubs, assisting when able, attending seminars and various clinics over a ten year span prior to starting the Results Dog Training program in 1981.
+I was training with several clubs, assisting when able, attending seminars and various clinics over a ten year span prior to starting the Results Dog Training program in 1981.
 Results! is today.
-In the early years, while not doing the jerk and pull training, I did teach the alpha pin and rolls as the 'experts' in our field were suggesting at the time.
-I never did like doing these and am proud to say that I stopped these well over sixteen years ago.
+In the early years, while not doing the jerk and pull training, I did teach the alpha pin and rolls as the 'experts' in our field were suggesting at the time - but used a 'gentle way'.
+I never did like doing these and am proud to say that I stopped these in the early 1980's.

-My college background consisted of behavior related classes as I was preparing myself for a career in law enforcement have been an asset for my involvement with people and their dogs that I do now.
+My college background consisted of behavior related classes as I was preparing myself for a career in law enforcement.
+These have been an asset for my involvement with people and their dogs that I do now.
 Consideration of returning to college to complete my degree in the Animal Behavioral Science field was extinguished when I discovered the methods employed were not in agreement of what I believe in.
+Simply put, basing the "Come!" command (the most important in my world) on hoping my pup will respond to a treat did not validate a base for constructive training.
 Thus, I cannot share a title after my name.
 I can offer a lifetime of learning and share - this is my passion.

 I do maintain a belief in continuing education and attend clinics and seminars that provide opportunities for learning.
 A vast assortment of experiences garnered in the following areas through participation and observing have added to the program offered here:

-Breeds personally owned by the instructor are listed first, those trained for clients and personally handled and/or titled outside of the dog house program follow:
+Breeds I have personally owned are listed first.
+Those trained for clients, I have lisved with and personally handled and/or titled outside of the dog house program follow:

-Seminars, Clinics, Demonstrations & Canine Good Citizen Tests:
+Presentations, Seminars, Clinics, Demonstrations & Canine Good Citizen Tests Given:

 Reporting, Articles and Newsletter Editing